simi1505/SG13G2_ASIC-Design-Template/README.md

 #### Hierarchical synthesis:

-If you want to see the area per module / entity of your digital core, you can set `export SYNTH_HIERARCHICAL=1` in `run_all.sh` and open the hierarchy browser in the OpenROAD GUI.
+If you want to see the area per module / entity of your digital core, you can set `export SYNTH_HIERARCHICAL=1` in `run_orfs.sh` and open the hierarchy browser in the OpenROAD GUI.
 If it is disabled, check the box under `Windows/Hierarchy Browser`.

 **Note that the mixed-signal simulation in Xschem will not work if `SYNTH_HIERARCHICAL=1` is set.
 Hence, this line must be commented out for simulation.**